 The data and maps presented here do not show the seasonal variations the population undergoes across the year, instead these data represent the maximum capacity of the holdings.
-Although the dataset contains information regarding species, rearing method and production purpose, the diverse nature of the poultry industry was too complex to represent in the maps, however we do recognize that it would be useful to produce maps by species, for example chickens, turkeys, ducks, geese, gamebirds.
-In addition, this dataset does not include details of wild birds or birds in zoological collections.
+For the first time information is broken down to individual species level for chickens, turkeys, ducks, geese, gamebirds.
+This dataset does not include details of wild birds or birds in zoological collections.